If you're like a lot of cat owners we know, you probably have a love/hate relationship with your furry friend's cat litter box.

 Boy can it be a pain to clean up and change.
 Plus there's nothing less embarrassing than having guests over and worrying about if they can smell your animal's “throne,” so to say.
 Odor control is quite important!

 Clearly, using the best kind of kitty litter for your household is an important step in making the most out of this less-than-glamorous aspect of owning a kitty.
-But there are, oh let’s say a MILLION different brands and types to choose from.
-Read on for our in-depth review of Pretty Litter to see if it’s best for you and your cat.
+But there are, oh let's say a MILLION different brands and types to choose from.
+The World’s Smartest Cat Litter is the company's tag line.
+Read on for our in-depth Pretty Litter review to see if it's best for you and your cat.

 For many cat parents, PrettyLitter passes with flying colors.